Last Modified February 09, 2018

 You must provide a current passport (with a legal right to work in the UK), driving licence held for more than a year (photo card type), National Insurance, and at least two other documents for proof of identity.

 The formal application process does not start until/unless a favourable reply has been received from the DBS.

 More information is available in the Guidelines Booklet for Private Hire and Hackney Carriage Driver and Vehicle applicants and at the Disclosure & Barring Service (DBS).

-A certificate of fitness must be completed and signed by your own GP.
+A certificate of fitness must be completed and signed by your own registered GP.

 The certificate needs to be completed on:

 New applicants must undergo and pass a knowledge test before a driver licence can be granted.
 You must get 15 of the 20 route-type questions correct and eight out of 10 Highway Code questions correct.
+You are also tested on the council's Driver and Vehicle standard conditions.
+Those can be download at the bottom of this page.
 We recommend you sit the knowledge test soon after you have given in your application.